Skip to main content

 A taste of Viking roots

-Aga farm is located a mere 50 metres from Agatunet, Norway’s oldest cluster of wooden houses with roots all the way back to the Viking Age.
+Aga farm is located a mere 50 metres from Agatunet, Norway’s oldest cluster of wooden houses, with roots dating all the way back to the Viking Age.

-Thirsty Vikings made their brew, called Bjor, from apples and honey.
+Thirsty Vikings made a brew, called Bjor, from apples and honey.
 In fact, archaeologists found traces of 54 apples when excavating the Oseberg Viking ship in Vestfold.
-Later, in the 13th century, monks who immigrated from England taught fjord farmers how to plant apple trees, kick-starting fruit cultivation in the region.
+Later, in the 13th century, monks who immigrated to Norway from England taught local farmers how to plant apple trees, kick-starting fruit cultivation in the region.

-Another unique experience is the daily cider class at 6 PM in historic Utne Hotel, which will celebrate its 300th anniversary in 2022.
-The class is hosted by organised by hotel host Bente Raaen Widding and her husband, Kjetil.
+Another unique experience is the daily cider class at 6 PM in historic Utne Hotel, which celebrated its 300th anniversary in 2022.
+The class is hosted by Bente Raaen Widding and her husband, Kjetil who also run the hotel.

 High quality